allisonthuang/allisonthuang.github.io/about.md

 What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?
 - Del Norte crowdsourcing would be best for a random sample.
 The final project would be much better with crowdsourcing as a variety of different things are taken into account.

+**TPT 5.5: Legal and Ethical Concerns**
+- Every software has some sort of license.
+- Patent: essentially protecting an idea you make.
+Patent lawyers protect to make sure the patent is maintained and the patent is protected.
+1. When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+- There are Apache License 2.0, GNU General Public License v3.0 - free for everybody else, completely free.
+MIT license - use code freely and distribute closed source versions.
+Closed source means its protected.
+GPL, open source, creative commons are all esentially "free" but could impact your ability to collect revenue.
+2. Make a license for your personal and Team project.
+Document license you picked and why.

 <iframe frameborder="0" width="100%" height="800px" src="https://replit.com/@allisonthuang/allisonthuang-AllisonCSPTri3?embed=true#python/main.py"></iframe>